-Some of the afore mentioned risk factors have been used to propose risk scores in order to assess the probability or the risk of suffering a major bleeding (of which ICH is the most serious) when on oral anticoagulation therapy.
-However, all contemporary bleeding risk scores have modest predictive performance and it has been criticized that ICH is not predicted by the most commonly used risk scores (37).
-Indeed, current European guidelines for the management of AF do not recommend a particular risk score, but suggest using a large list of modifiable bleeding risk factors to assess (4).
-Nevertheless, the HAS-BLED score has consistently showed the best predictive ability for major bleeding and ICH in particular, and the approach focusing only on modifiable bleeding risk factors alone is an inferior strategy for bleeding risk assessment (75-77).
+Some of the afore mentioned risk factors have been used to propose risk scores in order to assess the probability or the risk of suffering a major bleeding (of which ICH is the most serious) when on OAC therapy.
+However, all contemporary bleeding risk scores have modest predictive performance and ICH is not predicted by the most commonly used risk scores (37).
+The HAS-BLED score has consistently showed the best predictive ability for major bleeding and ICH, and the approach focusing only on modifiable bleeding risk factors alone is an inferior strategy for bleeding risk assessment (75-77).
 In an independent PCORI systematic review and evidence appraisal, the HAS-BLED score had the best predictive value amongst all scores (78).
-Of note, it should be noted that stroke and bleeding risks closely track each other and overlap (79).
+Of note, stroke and bleeding risks closely track each other and overlap (79) (Figure 2).
 Thus, patients at high risk of stroke are usually at high risk of bleeding.
-For this reason CHADS2 and CHA2DS2-VASc have been also tested for estimate the risk of bleeding and ICH but the HAS-BLED score has shown a higher predictability (80, 81).
+For this reason CHADS2 and CHA2DS2-VASc have been also tested for estimate the risk of bleeding and ICH but the HAS-BLED score has shown a higher predictive ability (80, 81).

 The use of biomarkers to refine the bleeding risk stratification process has also been proposed.
 Several biomarkers such as NT-proBNP, von Willebrand factor, and more recently GDF-15 has been tested and related to bleeding events in AF patients (82-84).
-Nevertheless, these biomarkers can be non-specific and can be predictors of diverse adverse events at the same time even in non-AF patients.
-For this reason, the results are still controversial, particularly when biomarkers are investigated in real world patients (85, 86).
-In addition, the clinical usefulness and predictive ability have not demonstrated to be significantly higher than the clinical HAS-BLED score (78, 87).
+Nevertheless, these biomarkers can be non-specific and can be predictors of diverse adverse events at the same time even in non-AF patients[ref], particularly when biomarkers are investigated in real world patients (85, 86).
+In addition, the clinical usefulness and predictive ability have not demonstrated to be significantly higher than the clinical factor-based HAS-BLED score (78, 87).

 Management of oral anticoagulant-associated intracranial haemorrhage and treatment reversal strategies